dani8439/well-grounded-rubyist/sample_code/chapter_three/notes_3.md

 chicken-or-egg stuff to get the class and object system up and running-and then the circularity and paradoxes don't matter.
 In the course of programming, you just need to know that classes are objects, instances of the class called `Class`.
 (If you want to know in brief how it works, it's like this: every object has an internal record of what class it's an instance of, and the internal record inside the object `Class` points back to `Class` itself).
   Classes are objects, and objects receive messages and execute methods.
 How exactly does the method-calling process play out in the case of class objects?

+## *How class objects call methods* ##
+When you send a message to a class object, it looks like this:

+`Ticket.some_message`

+Or, if you're inside a class-definition body and the class is playing the role of the default object `self`, it looks like this:

+`class Ticket`
+  `some_message`   <--- Such as `attr_accessor`

+That's how the class object gets messages.
+But where do the methods come from to which the messages correspond?
+  To understand where classes get their methods, think about where your objeects in general get their methods (minus modules, which haven't been explored yet):

+..* From their class
+..* From the superclass and earlier ancestors of their class ..* From their own store of singleton methods (the "talk" in `def obj.talk`)